maplibre/martin/docs/src/sources-cog-files.md

 * A single tif file could contains many subfile about same spatial area, each has different resollution
 * A sub file is organized with many tiles

-So basically there's a mapping from zxy to tile of subfile of tif.
+So basically there's a mapping from zxy to tile of sub-file of TIFF.

 | zxy        | mapping to                |
 | ---------- | ------------------------- |